Board of Directors

 Treasurer

-University before moving to Massachusetts in 2009, where he started his endocrinology practice for North Shore
+He completed his fellowship in Endocrine and Metabolism at Saint Louis University before moving to Massachusetts in 2009, where he started his endocrinology practice for North Shore Medical Center, then part of the Partners Healthcare in Salem, Massachusetts.

-Medical Center, then part of the Partners Healthcare in Salem, Massachusetts.
-In 2012 he started his current practice at Montvale Endocrine & Diabetes Center in Stoneham, Massachusetts, through Beth Israel Lahey Health.
 In his current role he serves as the Chair of Endocrine Service for Winchester Hospital and director of the Diabetes Task Force for Winchester Physicians Associates.
-Shant is married to Reem Parseghian, OD, and together have two sons Aara and Raffi.

 Vatche A. Minassian, MD, MPH

-Dr. Minassian completed his undergraduate studies in Biology at the American University of Beirut, Lebanon in 1990.
-He graduated as a medical doctor from the American University of Beirut Medical Center (AUBMC), Lebanon in 1994.
-After a one year internship at AUBMC, he moved to the United States where he completed his residency in Obstetrics and Gynecology (year one at Oliveview /UCLA, CA:1996; and years 2-4 at the University of Iowa, IA:1999).
-He then practiced for three years as a Generalist at Texas Tech University, in Lubbock, TX before moving to Canada to complete fellowship training at Mt.
+Vatche then practiced for three years as a Generalist at Texas Tech University, in Lubbock, TX before moving to Canada to complete fellowship training at Mt.
 Sinai Hospital, University of Toronto, in Female Pelvic Medicine and Reconstructive Surgery in 2004.
 He then moved back to the United States and worked at Geisinger Medical Center, PA as a Urogynecologist for 7 years.
-In 2011, he was offered the position of chief of Urogynecology at the Brigham and Women’s Hospital in Boston, MA where he currently serves, and is an associate professor of OB/GYN at Harvard Medical School.

 Armen Arslanian, MD

-He received a B.S. in Biology with distinction, and then graduated from the medical school at the American University of Beirut with the class of 1992.
-Following graduation, he went into an Internal Medicine residency at the Medical College of Georgia, and was the director of an urgent care prior to his Geriatric Fellowship at Case Western Reserve University and University Hospitals in Cleveland, Ohio.
+Following graduation, Armen went into an Internal Medicine residency at the Medical College of Georgia, and was the director of an urgent care prior to his Geriatric Fellowship at Case Western Reserve University and University Hospitals in Cleveland, Ohio.

-Armen came to the great city of Boston with my wife Araz, daughters Rose and Lily in 2000.
 He worked at the Veterans Administration Hospitals and Harvard Medical School as Instructor Of Medicine for 4 years, conducted metabolic clinical research for 10 years, and simultaneously joined what is now the Beth Israel Lahey Health Hospital System.
-For 20 years, Dr. Arslanian has been an active member of the Armenian American Medical Association, as well as a past President.

 Armineh Mirzabegian, MD